Few organisations have the luxury of tearing down their existing data centre and building a new one from scratch.

 - Structured cabling

-LED lighting is a more-efficient option than fluorescent lighting in data centers as it reduces energy consumption, is low cost whilst improving operations.
+LED lighting is a more efficient option than fluorescent lighting in data centres as it reduces energy consumption, is low cost whilst improving operations.

 - Clinical cleaning